tony-defa/swarm-cluster/README.md

 ## Preparing the stack

 There are a few general steps necessary to deploy a stack.
-In some cases further perquisites are described in the `README.md`-file of the stack directory.
+In some cases further prerequisites are described in the `README.md`-file of the stack directory.

 The following paragraphs describe the general steps to take when starting a stack.